China Household Finance Survey

-The China Household Finance Survey is conducted by the China Family Finance Survey and Research Center, which is a non-profit academic institution established by Southwestern University of Finance and Economics.
+The China Household Finance Survey (CHFS) is conducted by the China Family Finance Survey and Research Center, a non-profit academic institution established by Southwestern University of Finance and Economics.
 The first survey was completed in 2011, and a 6th survey is currently in its 2nd phase.
 Survey samples are distributed in 29 provinces and more than 260 counties (districts and county-level cities), covering about 26,000 households.

 The survey collects information about housing, assets, debt and credit, income and expenditure, social security and insurance, intergenerational transfer payments, demographic characteristics, employment status, and more.

 The 2013 survey found income and asset distribution to be highly uneven across the country, with the median income in rural areas well below that in the city.

 History and mission

 The Survey and Research Center for China Household Finance was established in 2010 as a non-profit academic research institution.
 Based out of Southwestern University of Finance and Economics and the Research Institute of Economics and Management, the center's primary objective is to conduct the nationally representative China Household Finance Survey (CHFS).
-Two rounds of the survey have been successfully completed to date, and the next round is scheduled for summer 2015.
+Two rounds of the survey were successfully completed before 2015, and the next round is scheduled for summer 2015.

-CHFS is a comprehensive project that gathers micro-level financial information about Chinese households across the country.
+CHFS gathers micro-level financial information about Chinese households across the country.
 This includes information about housing and financial assets, liabilities and credit restraints, income and expenditures, social security and insurance, employment status and payment habits, among other aspects.
-The collected data serves as a valuable information resource for domestic and foreign researchers, contributing to a thorough understanding of China's socioeconomic landscape, and fostering broader insights on a global scale.
+The collected data serves as an information resource for domestic and foreign researchers studying China's socioeconomic landscape and global socioeconomic conditions.

 Sample design and survey implementation

 First Round: 2011 Survey

 The primary sampling units were taken from 2,585 counties (including counties, districts and county-level cities) all over the country with the exceptions of Tibet, Xinjiang, Inner Mongolia, Hong Kong, Macao, and Taiwan.

 The project employed a stratified three-stage probability proportion to size (PPS) random sample design.
 The first stage of sampling uses counties; the second stage of sampling uses residential communities from the counties; the final stage of sampling uses extracted households from the neighborhoods and village committees.
 Each stage of sampling was implemented using the PPS sampling method, weighted by its population size.

-Interviews were carried out by highly trained students from Southwestern University of Finance and Economics (SWUFE).
+Interviews were carried out by students from Southwestern University of Finance and Economics (SWUFE).
 Each student was required to complete 56 hours of training and pass an exam before being allowed to participate.
 Households drawn in the sample had to refuse to be interviewed three times or be unavailable six times before being excluded from the survey.
 Local community representatives were extremely supportive of the project.

-The first round of the China Household Finance Survey was completed in August 2011 in 25 provinces, 80 counties, and 320 communities throughout the country.
+The first round of the CHFS was completed in August 2011 in 25 provinces, 80 counties, and 320 communities throughout the country.
 The total sample size was 8,438 households and 29,450 individuals.